 - A500 Board 14 Timeline (PDF, 844 KB)

-There will be a further formal consultation period as part of the planning procedures.
+There will be a further formal consultation with statutory consultees as part of the planning procedure.

 Compulsory purchase order and land